-Don’t let anyone tell you that you have no choice but to deal with bad tasting water.
+Don’t let anyone tell you that you have no choice but to deal with bad water taste.
 There are solutions to this problem, but you can’t do anything until you first pinpoint the cause.

 Here are several of the most common tastes associated with water, along with the potential cause: